4ndv/activeadmin_vite/README.md

   - Create a styles file, fill it with basic tailwind stuff and specify correct config file
   - Import your styles and `@activeadmin/activeadmin` in your entrypoint
   - Edit `app/views/active_admin/_html_head.html.erb` to use vite instead of importmap and sprockets
+  - Exclude activeadmin stuff from your primary tailwind config (if there is one)